DawnVespero/TheBlackSunLodge/Home.md

 ---
 title: "Welcome to the Black Sun Lodge"
 aliases:
-  - "[Welcome to the Black Sun Lodge]"
+  - "[]"
 Type:
 sticker: lucide//home
 color: "#4b6584"
-linter-yaml-title-alias: Welcome to the Black Sun Lodge Page created: 2023-10-08
+Page created: 2023-11-12
-Page modified: 2023-11-11
+Page modified: 2023-11-14
 ---

 ![[banner.jpg]]

 # Welcome to the Black Sun Lodge

 Welcome, astral traveller, to the cold, musky halls of __Thee Black Sun Lodge__!
 Our circulating library holds the internet’s comprehensive resource on the work of the British musical project [[Coil]].
 Feel free to browse the shelf below for a selection of our most important articles.
-If you would like to suggest an addition to our shelves or simply feel in need of a rest among like-minded dead souls, take a seat in [our lobby](https://discord.gg/kS8VV88J) and savour the Discord before your next journey across the spiritual planes.
+If you would like to suggest an addition to our shelves or simply feel in need of a rest among like-minded dead souls, take a seat in [our lobby](https://discord.gg/YRV7snQ7Ps) and savour the Discord before your next journey across the spiritual planes.

 ## Recommended Pages